SynapseFI/SynapseFI-Ruby/README.md

 rake
 ```

-To run a specific test or file, install the [m](https://github.com/qrush/m) gem and execute:
+To run a specific file or test, install the [m](https://github.com/qrush/m) gem and execute:

 ```bash
 m path/to/file:line_number